KCcodes1/samara-repo/content/products/throw-pillows.md

 images:
   - /uploads/throw-pillows.jpg
 featured: true
-description: "Premium Throw Pillows by Samara Homes Kenya - Decorative cushions for homes in Nairobi, Mombasa, Kisumu, Meru.
-Beautiful throw pillows that add comfort and style to any living space."
+description: Premium Throw Pillows by Samara Homes Kenya - Decorative cushions for homes in Nairobi, Mombasa, Kisumu, Meru.
+Beautiful throw pillows that add comfort and style to any living space.
 ---
 Enhance your comfort and style with these **premium throw pillows** from **Samara Homes Kenya**.
 Perfect for homes in **Nairobi**, **Mombasa**, **Kisumu**, and **Meru**, these decorative cushions add comfort, style, and personality to any living space.